feripratama/kanekes/README.md

-# kanekes
+# Kanekes
-Kaneses is one of base theme for bantenprov application
+Kanekes is one of laravel base theme for bantenprov application